etcd-io/etcd/etcdctl/README.md

 # alarm:NOSPACE
 ```

-### DEFRAG
+### DEFRAG [options]

-DEFRAG defragments the backend database file for a set of given endpoints.
-When an etcd member reclaims storage space
+DEFRAG defragments the backend database file for a set of given endpoints while etcd is running, or directly defragments an
+etcd data directory while etcd is not running.
+When an etcd member reclaims storage space from deleted and compacted keys, the
-from deleted and compacted keys, the space is kept in a free list and the database file remains the same size.
-By defragmenting
+space is kept in a free list and the database file remains the same size.
+By defragmenting the database, the etcd member
-the database, the etcd member releases this free space back to the file system.
+releases this free space back to the file system.

+#### Options

+- data-dir -- Optional.
+If present, defragments a data directory not in use by etcd.

 #### Output